RobotLocomotion/drake/drake/doc/bazel.rst

 ******************

-The Bazel build system is officially supported for a subset of Drake on Ubuntu Xenial, and is being tested on Ubuntu Trusty and OS X.
+The Bazel build system is officially supported for a subset of Drake on Ubuntu Xenial, Ubuntu Trusty, and OS X.
 For more information, see:

  * https://bazel.build/